The Game Jam is run by members of the University of Saskatchewan’s Interaction Lab.

 Jason Bowey graduated with his B.Sc. in Computer Science at the University of Saskatchewan in 2014.
 He is now a Ph.D.
 Student in Computer Science studying narrative structures and Artificial Intelligence in games.

 Colby Johanson a Ph.D. student at the University of Saskatchewan working under the supervision of Dr. Regan Mandryk.
 His research interests include how games facilitate skill development, the skills players master in games, crowdsourcing of data collection, and the use of informative audio in games.
 He completed his Bachelor of Science degree at the University of the Fraser Valley with a physics major, computing science minor.

-With some additional assistance from Rowan Yates, Cher Atkins and many other members of the HCI Lab.
+Additional assistance provided from Rowan Yates, Janelle Berscheid and many other members of the HCI Lab.